gtesei/SelfDrivingCars/P4-CarND-Advanced-Lane-Lines/writeup.md

 [test5](test_images/test5.jpg) | [test1 undistorted](output_images/test5_undistort.png) |
 [test6](test_images/test6.jpg) | [test1 undistorted](output_images/test6_undistort.png) |

-Related code can be found in cells #5 and #6 of Advanced_Lane_Finding_Notebook.ipynb.
+Related code can be found in cells #5-#7 of Advanced_Lane_Finding_Notebook.ipynb.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-Related code can be found in cells from #7 to #14 of Advanced_Lane_Finding_Notebook.ipynb.
+Related code can be found in cells from #8 to #17 of Advanced_Lane_Finding_Notebook.ipynb.

 I combined two pipelines: